nicofretti/ettore/README.md

 We initially did a meeting to discuss which of the proposed project to develop and we decided to go with the e-learning platform.
 Then we started writing the stories and further developed their most interesting subsections into more detailed scenarios as later explained below.Then before starting with the actual development we created a **Figma** board on which we sketched out a basic design of the project.
 This helped us to have a clear idea of how the project should look like.
 It also allowed us to better estimate to time required to develop each page in the project.This way it was easier to divide the work among the team members and to assign each member a Task.

 For managing the tasks we created a **Trello** board where we divided the tasks and we assigned them to the members of the team.
-We also decided to use the **GitFlow** workflow for coordinating the development on the repository hosted on **GitHub**.We created a branch for each feature and we merged them into the develop branch when they were ready.During the development phase we used **Discord** to communicate with each other and to coordinate the work every time that we felt the need to do so.Each branch contains both the code and the tests that we wrote for that feature.For a branch to be actually merged into develop a Pull Request had to opened by the author of the branch and the other members of the team had to review the code and possibly modify or refactor before finally approving the request.
+We also decided to use the **GitFlow** workflow for coordinating the development on the repository hosted on **GitHub**.
+We created a branch for each feature and we merged them into the develop branch when they were ready.During the development phase we used **Discord** to communicate with each other and to coordinate the work every time that we felt the need to do so.Each branch contains both the code and the tests that we wrote for that feature.For a branch to be actually merged into develop a Pull Request had to opened by the author of the branch and the other members of the team had to review the code and possibly modify or refactor before finally approving the request.

 ### CI/CD